Williams Landing: History

 The historic and now disused open outfall sewer reserve physically separates the Wyndham Waters development from the newer Williams Landing development, effectively creating two separate zones in the suburb.
 The land which Wyndham Waters was built on was very flat and was prone to flooding.
 The developers Urban Property Developments Pty.
 Ltd. (now Asset1) had built a large waterway to mitigate flooding in the development.

 Clara estate

-Clara estate is located in the northwestern corner of the suburb of Williams Landing, with 40 subdivision, next to the Wyndham Waters estate, according to the developer Cedar Woods, all of the lots were sold in FY2015 and 39 of these settled in the first quarter of FY2016.
+Clara estate is a 40 lot subdivisions located in the north-western corner of the suburb of Williams Landing, next to the Wyndham Waters estate.
+The estate was completed by developer Cedar Woods in October 2015.

 Transport

 Train

 Williams Landing is a major transport hub for the City of Wyndham and surrounding suburbs.
 Williams Landing railway station is located at the south of the Williams Landing town centre and is served by the Werribee railway line.

 Bus

 Williams Landing is one of the main bus hubs in the City of Wyndham.
-Currently there are five bus routes connecting surrounding suburbs, activity and shopping centres.
+Currently, there are six bus routes connecting surrounding suburbs, activity and shopping centres.